-Following a fire at Smitty’s Supply facility in Louisiana’s Tangipahoa Parish on August 24, 2025, CSS employee owners supporting the Environmental Protection Agency’s Scientific Technical and Assessment for Consequence Management (STACM) contract deployed to the scene on August 31 to assist with response efforts.
-Initially staff worked on logistics at the staging warehouse.
-After a short time, CSS staff spent the majority of their deployment in the field conducting roving air monitoring, searching for oil pockets on the Tangipahoa River, mapping pockets and containment booms on ArcGIS Field Maps, photographing shoreline contamination, and documenting daily oil recovery totals.
+Following a fire at Smitty’s Supply facility in Louisiana’s Tangipahoa Parish on August 22, 2025, a CSS employee owner supporting the Environmental Protection Agency’s Superfund Technical Assistance and Response Team (START) sub-contract deployed to the scene on August 31 to assist with response efforts.
+Initially the staff member worked on logistics at the staging warehouse.
+After a short time, the CSS staff member spent the majority of their deployment in the field conducting roving air monitoring, searching for oil pockets on the Tangipahoa River, mapping pockets and containment booms on ArcGIS Field Maps, photographing shoreline contamination, and documenting daily oil recovery totals.

 Person lifts turtle from oil into a 5-gallon bucket